Tyler School of Art

 Some undergraduate students may be interested in pursuing a double major within Tyler.
 Students within Tyler need to fulfill all the major requirements for each major including the required Capstone courses.
 In majors where the same course is required in both curricula, the course applies towards both majors.
 Please check with an academic advisor to discuss the course requirements for each major to see if double majoring works with your academic plan.
 See the Double Major policy for more information regarding second majors outside of Tyler.

-Please refer to the University grievance policy, located in the Responsibilities & Rights section of this Bulletin.
+Please refer to the University grievance policy, located in the Student Rights section of this Bulletin.

 Student Academic Grievance Policy and Procedure